 - A re-entry permit to the US, a valid non quota immigration visa or an Alien Registration (green card) for non USA citizens residing in the USA, plus a valid driver’s license

-- NOTE: As of January 8, 2007, all United States citizens are required to have a passport to return to the U.S. Click here for details.
+- NOTE: All United States citizens are required to have a passport to return to the U.S.